New CDC Resources for Long-Haul Truckers

 One of our favorites is Overdrive, which includes the weather forecast and can help you locate rest stops.
 It also gives you access to Overdrive online magazine, an integrated message board and an integrated load tracker.
 Our second favorite tool is the Weigh My Truck App, which keeps you from having to walk into weigh stations to pay down your truck load.
 The Weigh My Truck App was built to work with CAT Scales and allows you to weigh your truck and pay your weight with your smartphone at the scale, without needing to leave your truck.
 In times like these, avoiding delays and hazards can be crucial for ensuring that you get to your next load on time, and it makes sense to see what tools the app stores have to offer you.

-This method can be a powerful cost-saver in terms of fuel consumption and emissions.
-The line of trucks that’s created works to combat wind resistance and traffic congestion.
+This method can be a powerful cost-saver when it comes to emissions and fuel consumption.
+The platoon of trucks that’s created works to fight against wind resistance and traffic jams.
 The resultant file of large vehicles creates stability in traffic, allowing for other vehicles to navigate around them smoothly.
-Platoon technology can result in fuel savings of 4.5% for the lead truck, and 10% for the following truck.
+Platoon technology can result in “fuel savings of 4.5% for the lead truck, and 10% for the following truck,” as shown by Peloton.
 It might be time to investigate whether platooning could improve your ROI.

 Make sure to follow our blog for more updates on the freight industry, and contact us if you’re looking for a financial lender you can trust.